 Jungmaven founder Robert Jungmann has been working with hemp textiles and natural dyes since '93.
 Tie dyeing and batiking with indigo, black tea, coffee, turmeric and making paper with the hemp scraps.

-Our goal is to get everyone in a Hemp T-Shirt by 2020.
+Our vision is to get everyone in a Hemp T-Shirt by 2020.
 The more farming of industrial hemp the better for the environment.
 Hemp cleans oxygen, water and nourishes the land.
 Hemp uses very little to no pesticides or insecticides and needs a fraction of the water that cotton takes to grow.

 Hemp fields turn and strengthens the soil with their 4 foot roots, cleaning soil and scrubbing carbon dioxide from the atmosphere.
 Hemp produces more fiber per acre than any other natural resource producing 250% more fiber than cotton and 600% more than flax.